The Big Show (1926 film)

 The Big Show is a 1926 American silent drama film directed by George Terwilliger and starring John Lowell, Evangeline Russell and Jane Thomas.
-It is set in a travelling circus show, where a stranger joins the show and becomes a star attraction.
+The film is set in a travelling circus show, where a stranger joins the show and becomes a star attraction.
 He ends up crossing swords with a millionaire who had swindled him out his share in some oil lands during World War I.